DYNAMIC COMMUNITIES THRIVE AROUND THE COUNTY

 Bethesda is a dynamic urban district brimming with vitality for business and pleasure.
 With more than 200 restaurants, two live theatres, 20 art galleries, and some of the hottest shopping in the area, Bethesda is metro accessible, offers a free circulator bus and a highly desirable business address.
 The fast-growing area is home to Marriott, multiple large IT and real estate companies, the Bethesda Naval Hospital, the National Institutes of Health and Bethesda Green, a nonprofit devoted to improving sustainability in the region.

-Chevy Chase is built around Connecticut Avenue, a coveted addresses in the region.
+Chevy Chase is built around Connecticut Avenue, a coveted address in the region.
 One of the area’s first fully planned communities, it is situated between Bethesda and Friendship Heights, and home to exclusive residential communities.
-The high-end retail shopping includes fashionable names like Bloomingdale’s and Saks Fifth Avenue, along with specialty stores Jimmy Choo, Gucci and Louis Vuitton.
+The high-end retail shopping includes fashionable names like Bloomingdale’s and Saks Fifth Avenue, along with many specialty stores and restaurants.
+The National 4-H Conference Center is another local landmark.
 The Montgomery County address is not to be confused with close by Chevy Chase of Washington, D.C.

 The I-270 corridor of Gaithersburg is a magnet for cyber, tech and biohealth companies, along with the federal presence of the National Institute of Standards & Technology.
 Part of the National Institute of Standards and Technology is the renowned NCCoE, a collaborative hub addressing today’s most pressing cybersecurity challenges.
 Fast-growing Gaithersburg is also home to popular mixed-used communities including the RIO Washingtonian Center and downtown Crown, both premier shopping and dining destinations.